medooze/sfu/README.md

 - Bundle only
 - No simulcast

-This is a moving target as new functionalities will be available on Chrome and some others will be removed, we will update our targets approiatelly.
+This is a moving target as new functionalities will be available on Chrome and some others will be removed, we will update our targets appropiatelly.

 To enable Flex FEC and VP9 SVC on Chrome Canary you must use the following command line: